 |---|---|

-| Name (composite) | Emma |
+| Name (composite) | Emma, 29, Bristol |

-| Red-flag exclusions | No rectal bleeding, no unexplained weight loss, no nocturnal diarrhoea, no family history of colorectal cancer or IBD, coeliac serology negative, CRP normal on NHS testing |
+| Red-flag exclusions | No rectal bleeding, no unexplained weight loss, no nocturnal diarrhoea, no family history of colorectal cancer or IBD; coeliac serology negative; CRP normal on NHS testing |

-| Node | Initial Score | Clinical Rationale |
+| Node | Initial (1–5) | Clinical rationale (one line) |

 |---|---|---|

-| Structural Integrity | 3/5 | No major musculoskeletal pathology.
-Tension headaches 2-3× weekly, muscle twitching suggesting magnesium insufficiency.
-Otherwise able to exercise (though avoiding due to bloating discomfort).
-Joints and connective tissue intact. |
+| Structural Integrity | 3 | Tension headaches and muscle twitching (magnesium); otherwise intact, exercise avoided due to bloating |

-| Dimension | Initial Score (1-10) | Assessment |
+| Dimension | Initial (1–10) | Assessment |

 |---|---|---|